 - Do you get the error "DPI-1047: Oracle Client library cannot be loaded"? - Check that Python, cx_Oracle and your Oracle Client libraries are all 64-bit or all 32-bit.
 The DPI-1047 message will tell you whether the 64-bit or 32-bit Oracle Client is needed for your Python. - On Windows, restart your command prompt and use set PATH to check the environment variable has the correct Oracle Client listed before any other Oracle directories. - On Windows, use the DIR command on the directory set in PATH.
-Verify that OCI.DLL exists there. - On Windows, check that the correct Windows Redistributables have been installed. - On Linux, check the LD_LIBRARY_PATH environment variable contains the Oracle Client library directory. - On macOS, make sure Oracle Instant Client is in ~/lib or /usr/local/lib and that you are not using the bundled Python (use Homebrew or Python.org instead). - If you have both Python 2 and 3 installed, make sure you are using the correct python and pip (or python3 and pip3) executables.
+Verify that OCI.DLL exists there. - On Windows, check that the correct Windows Redistributables have been installed. - On Linux, check the LD_LIBRARY_PATH environment variable contains the Oracle Client library directory. - On macOS, make sure Oracle Instant Client is in ~/lib or /usr/local/lib and that you are not using the bundled Python (use Homebrew or Python.org instead). - If you got "DPI-1072: the Oracle Client library version is unsupported", then review the installation requirements. cx_Oracle needs Oracle client libraries 11.2 or later.
+Note that version 19 is not supported on Windows 7.
+Similar steps shown above for DPI-1047 may help. - If you have both Python 2 and 3 installed, make sure you are using the correct python and pip (or python3 and pip3) executables.